Disappearance of Amy Wroe Bechtel: Disappearance

 On July 24, 1997, Bechtel taught a fitness class, ran errands, and visited a local photography business to inquire about a photography competition.
 At the time, she was also organizing a 10-kilometer race in Shoshone National Forest, scheduled for September 7, 1997.
 After her in-town activities, Bechtel is believed to have traveled through Sinks Canyon State Park to the Loop Road, a roadway that traverses the Wind River Range to South Pass.
 Bechtel purportedly went to the Loop Road to practice the route of the 10-kilometer race she was organizing.

 The day Bechtel disappeared, her husband, Steve, traveled with a friend to Dubois, Wyoming, to scout rock climbing routes.
-Steve returned to Lander at 4:30 p.m.
-Bechtel was not at the couple's home when Steve returned.
+Steve returned to Lander at 4:30 p.m.; Bechtel was not at home when Steve returned.
 At 10 p.m., Steve called Bechtel's parents and asked if they knew where Bechtel was.
 Shortly thereafter, Steve contacted the Fremont County sheriff's department while friends began searching Lander for Bechtel's vehicle.
 At about 1 a.m. on July 25, 1997, searchers located Bechtel's vehicle, a white Toyota Tercel, at Burnt Gulch, an area along the Loop Road.
 Her vehicle was unlocked but provided no indication of Bechtel's whereabouts.